Skip to main content

 What is STOA?

 STOA is an enterprise API Management platform that unifies REST APIs and MCP Tools under a single governance layer.
-Think of it as "The Cilium of API Management" — eBPF-native, CLI-first, and AI-ready.
+Purpose-built for cloud-native environments, GitOps-first, and AI-ready.

 Why the name "STOA"?

-STOA (Στοά) refers to the ancient Greek covered walkway where Stoic philosophers taught.
+STOA (Stoa) refers to the ancient Greek covered walkway where Stoic philosophers taught.
 Our platform embodies Stoic principles:

 Is STOA open source?